-If you are not sure whether your provider has requested pre-certification, you should call the utilization review manager at the number on the front of your ID card to verify that pre-certification has been initiated.
+If you are not sure whether your provider has requested pre-certification, you should call the utilization review manager via Customer Service at 888-276-4732 to verify that pre-certification has been initiated.

 FAILURE TO OBTAIN PRE-CERTIFICATION

 If services or supplies that require pre-certification are not pre-certified, the Plan will not reimburse you for expenses incurred.
 The expenses you incur due to not receiving pre-certification will not be applied to your deductible or out-of-pocket maximums.
 If medical services that require pre-certification are not pre-certified, the Plan will also not reimburse you for any associated services.
 (For example, if a surgery requiring pre-certification is denied, associated anesthesia fees will not be covered and the expense you incur will not be applied to your deductible or out-of-pocket maximums.)